From salted codfish and hearty stews to baked desserts and more, we share some top Portuguese foods with recipes so you can make them yourself.

 Make it yourself

 - Follow this tasty recipe for bacalhau com natas from a local food blogger

 - Try Jamie Oliver’s recipe for bacalhau à brás

 - Still hungry?
 Try this bacalhau com todos

 Most meals in Portugal involve a soup dish.
 While fish, bread, and cold tomato soups are quite common, the most famous is caldo verde which comes from the Minho Province of northern Portugal.
 This heart-warming green soup traditionally consists of just five ingredients: potato, onion, thinly sliced kale, olive oil, and chorizo sausage.
 Hearty, cheap, and the ultimate comfort food, this national favorite can be found almost everywhere in Portugal; from the trendiest restaurants in Lisbon to the remote farmhouses in the villages.
 It goes down wonderfully with broa, a type of Portuguese cornbread with a crusty exterior and soft interior.

 4. Cataplana de Marisco

 Cataplana de Marisco is a popular fish or seafood stew that takes its name from a clam-shaped copper pot called a cataplana.
 The Moors introduced the dish in the eighth century when they arrived in Portugal from North Africa.
 Cataplana is actually the regional dish of the Algarve.
-Although the ingredients vary throughout the country, the dish usually includes white fish, shellfish, red peppers, onions, and a bit of chili.
-This is all combined inside the cataplana and the lid is firmly closed before it is steamed inside to perfection.
+Although the ingredients vary throughout the country, it usually includes white fish, shellfish, red peppers, onions, and a bit of chili.
+This is all combined inside the cataplana and the lid is firmly closed before it is steamed to perfection.
 This delicious stew is best enjoyed with fresh crusty bread, rice, or fries.